 There are many wonderful experiences to be had in this Southeast Asian nation.
-For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top three things to do in Vietnam.
+For further inspiration take a look at the trip ideas put together by our trusted local experts, but in the meantime here are our top things to do in Vietnam.

 Go on a culinary adventure

 Vietnam’s celebrated cuisine has emerged as some of the most exciting in the world.
 Delicate blends of sweet, sour, salty and hot are combined with fresh herbs and seafood to create so many memorable dishes.
 Fresh summer rolls, Banh mi baguettes, noodle soups and dipping sauces to die for are just a few of the delights.
 Each area of the country specialises in different dishes - head to the Mekong Delta to sample Bun Mam (rice noodles with shrimp and fish) or Hoi An to sample crispy pancakes and fried crab cakes...

 Visit iconic Ha Long bay